 Why did you decide to join Mott MacDonald?

 I joined Mott MacDonald two years ago having been looking for a company who could validate my Masters degree in Architectural and Urban Planning.
 The announcement posted by my future manager on the university website was so interesting that I sent my candidacy within two hours.
-I do not regret my choice.
+I don't regret my choice.
 I had the chance to participate in the growth of the Paris office, from 10 staff to 25 plus and a full-time time consultant.

 What is the best thing about your role/job?